TheEpicFace007/rockblox/README.md

 from roblox import Roblox, RobloxClient, RobloxClientMutex from time import sleep

-mutex = RobloxClientMutex() # allows for multiple clients to be open at once
+mutex = RobloxClientMutex() # allows multiple clients to be open at once

 # create new session using cookie.txt
 with open("cookie.txt") as f: